 The Designated Safeguarding Lead shall be given the time, training, resources and support to enable him/her to provide advice and support to other staff on safeguarding and child welfare matters, to take part in discussion and external agency meetings if required.

 3.1 The main responsibilities of the DSL are:

 In addition to the role and responsibilities of all staff the DSL will:

 - To be the first point of contact for parents, pupils, teaching and non- teaching staff and external agencies in all matters of safeguarding, child protection and the welfare of children.

-- To act upon all suspicion, belief and evidence of abuse reported to them and decide with the Head of School and or Headmaster what action should be taken.
+- To act upon all suspicion, belief and evidence of abuse reported to them and decide with the Head of School and or The Principal what action should be taken.

 - To ensure all safeguarding policies and procedures are followed, updated and reviewed regularly at Cranleigh Abu Dhabi.

-- To ensure the Headmaster and relevant Heads of School are kept informed of any safeguarding and child protection concerns.
+- To ensure the Principal and relevant Heads of School are kept informed of any safeguarding and child protection concerns.